 - Hardware and modem information.

 - Centralized fault management and service level monitoring.

 - Graphs of device statistics.

-- Frequently used remote controls (e.g., restart button, switches).
+- Frequently used remote controls (such as restart button and switches).

-- Troubleshooting features such as event list and operations queue.
+- Troubleshooting features such as events list and operations queue.

-The level of depth in device management may depend on device features.
-(E.g., if a device does not support remote firmware upgrade, it will also not be available through Cumulocity.)
-For interfacing devices not yet certified with Cumulocity, the Device Management Library and the REST Developer's Guide is publicly available.
+The level of depth in device management may depend on device features (for example if a device does not support remote firmware upgrade, it will also not be available through Cumulocity IoT).
+For interfacing devices not yet certified with Cumulocity IoT, the Device management library and the Device SDK guide are publicly available.

 Visualization and remote control

 Cumulocity IoT visualizes your sensor data centrally and graphically through its modern web user interface.
 It also exposes common remote controls to users with the relevant permissions.

 The user interface automatically adapts itself to the devices you connect – no configuration required.
 For example, if you connect a device that supports being restarted from remote, you will see a “Restart” button.
 If the device sends light sensor data, you will see a graph with the readings from the sensor.